dotnet/runtime/docs/design/features/lsra-detail.md

 -   Next, the destination register(s) are defined.

--   Finally, any `delayRegFree` source registesr are freed.
+-   Finally, any `delayRegFree` source registers are freed.

 There are several things to note about this order: